Samantha Jade: 2019–present: Love.Sick Volume 1 and 2

 In early 2019, Jade confirmed she was working on her fifth studio album, expected to have original material.
 In September 2019, Jade released "Bounce", the lead single from the album.
 Discussing the album with Star Observer, she stated that "this time [around], I've asked: 'What are songs I'd listen to?' or 'What are songs that I would save or put on my Spotify or Apple Music?'
 There are a variety of songs on [the album].
 We've got some ballads, we've got some ups ... basically, it's just an array of music that I love.
 That's what we've really gone with.
 A lot of the time you chase radio and you chase a sound that's out there [but] I've gone back to what I like and that's really empowering."

 She further explained that "It's more about listening to my fanbase and myself.
 Just going, 'What do my fans like to hear from me?' and I've kind of gone back to a sound that I was inspired by.
 When I started writing when I was fifteen and moved to LA, I was writing songs because I loved Brandy and TLC and J-Lo, so it all made sense to me."
 On 31 January 2020, Jade released "In the Morning".

 In September 2020, Jade was one of the celebrity faces for Kit Kat's R U OK?
 Day social media campaign.

 On 3 October 2020, Jade released the single "Back 2 Back", and during a Facebook performance confirmed that the album is completed.
 Jade released another single on 20 November 2020, titled "New Boy".
 The album was later scrapped in favor of a new EP.

 In May 2022, Jade appeared as a contestant on the sixth season of The Celebrity Apprentice Australia.

 On 17 June 2022, Jade released the single "Dance Again", her first release with Midnight Records after her departure from Sony Music earlier that year.
 In November 2022, Jade confirmed the release of the Love.Sick EP, released on 25 November 2022.

 On 23 November 2023, Jade released her new original Christmas song titled "Christmas Kisses".

 On 7 July 2024, Jade competed on season 21 of the Australian version of Dancing with the Stars and was partnered with professional Gustavo Viglio.
 They were later declared runners-up at the grand finals and finished 2nd place.
-A few days after the finale on August 16, Jade released the EP titled Love.Sick.Vol.2, through label 3Keys Records, with its lead single "Peachy".
+A few days after the finale on August 16, Jade released the five-song EP titled Love.Sick.Vol.2, through label 3Keys Records, with its lead single "Peachy".